 - Maternal serum screening (MSS): a blood test available to pregnant women to help determine the risk of Down syndrome, Edward syndrome or neural tube defects

-- Ultrasound for Nuchal translucency: and ultrasound used to measure a collection of fluid under the skin at the back of your baby's neck to determine whether or not a baby is likely to have Down's syndrome
+- Ultrasound for Nuchal translucency: an ultrasound is used to measure a collection of fluid under the skin at the back of your baby's neck to determine whether or not a baby is likely to have Down's syndrome

 Your counselor will discuss the benefits and risks of these procedures, and how to proceed.
 To find a women's health specialist at MedStar St. Mary's Hospital, call 301-475-6088.